AY2425S2-CS2103T-T15-2/tp/docs/UserGuide.md

 * `remark 2 r/Needs follow-up on project deadline` adds a remark to 2nd student.
 * `remark 2 r/Completed project` edits the remark of 2nd student.

+### Group students into 4 groups: `group`

+Groups students into 4 groups based on their grades.
+Their group will then be displayed as a tag when you view their details on the list.

+Format: `group`

+Examples:
+* `group` groups students into 4 groups based on their grades.

 ### Advanced Tag-Based Filtering : `filter`

 Users can filter students based on multiple tags.